Never Have I Ever (TV series): Plot

 In the summer before senior year, Devi loses her virginity to Ben, but it ends awkwardly and Ben ghosts her soon after.
 Devi grows frustrated, which is amplified when her senior year begins, and she finds out Ben has a new girlfriend named Margot.
 The two girls get in an argument, which results in Devi yelling profanity that results in a principal's office visit for her and Margot.
 Margot gives her a series of back-handed apologies, but with the help of Devi's therapist, Devi tries to make up with Margot.
 This attempt fails and Margot only ends up more enraged with Devi, though they eventually make peace as Margot's father dates Nalini.
 Devi begins a sexual relationship with "bad boy" Ethan Morales, only to have to break up with him after he steals from a visiting Princeton rep. Devi's dream of getting into Princeton is complicated when Fabiola's mother forces her to apply for Princeton and she gets in ahead of Devi.
 Encouraged by her counselor and Ben, Devi works hard to get off the waitlist and finally gets accepted at Princeton.
 Given the proximity between her and Ben, the two decide to date during university life after confessing their feelings to each other the previous night.
 Pati, Devi's paternal grandma, marries her boyfriend Len, whom she dated for a brief time after overcoming her orthodox and conservative thoughts about aged widows being interested in love after their husbands' deaths which Nalini, Kamala and Devi are extremely enthusiastic about.
-Kamala is shown to be a little skeptical about Len but is proven wrong later.
+Kamala is shown to be a little skeptical about Len, believing that he is attempting to scam Pati, but is proven wrong later.
 Paxton starts dating Ms. Lindsay Thompson, a fellow replacement faculty member at Sherman Oaks High.
-Fabiola is shown to be enjoying robotics at Howard University, as she previously decided that despite her acceptance at Princeton it was not right for her, and Eleanor is trying to make her way into the directing industry while happily dating Trent.
+Fabiola is shown to be enjoying robotics at Howard University, as she previously decided that despite her acceptance at Princeton it was not right for her, and Eleanor is trying to make her way into directing films while happily dating Trent.
 Nalini has moved on by dating Margot's father, Mr. Ramos, after the two are set up by Devi and Ben's ex Margot.
 Kamala moves to Baltimore after her promotion under Dr. Logan and is shown to be with Manish there.
 On this note, the show comes to an end with every character being at their rightful happy place.